Algebraic structures in the family of non-Lebesgue measurable sets: Preliminary facts

-It follows from Theorem \ref{Lebesgue221} that if $V$ be a Vitali selector of $\mathbb{R}$, then every Lebesgue measurable subset of $V$ has the Lebesgue measure zero, and every subset of $V$ with the Baire property is of the first category.
+\begin{theorem}[\cite{Kh1}, \cite{Vi}] Any Vitali selector $V$ of $\mathbb{R}$ is not measurable in the Lebesgue sense and does not have the Baire property in $\mathbb{R}$. \end{theorem} It follows from Theorem \ref{Lebesgue221} and Proposition \ref{Lebesgue219} that if $V$ be a Vitali selector of $\mathbb{R}$, then every Lebesgue measurable subset of $V$ has the Lebesgue measure zero, and every subset of $V$ with the Baire property is of the first category.

 The next theorem is a more general result on the Baire property than Theorem \ref{Lebesgue221}.
-It was stated for Vitali sets, but it is valid even for Vitali selectors of $\mathbb{R}$.

-\begin{theorem}[\cite{Ch}] Let $V_i$ be a Vitali set for each $i\leq n$, where $n$ is some integer such that $n\geq 1$.
+\begin{theorem}[\cite{Ch}] Let $V_i$ be a Vitali selector for each $i\leq n$, where $n$ is some integer such that $n\geq 1$.
 Then the set $U=\bigcup_{i=1}^n V_i$ does not contain the difference $O\setminus M$, where $O$ is a non-empty open set and $M$ is a meager.
-In particular, the set $U$ does not possess the Baire property in $\mathbb{R}$. \end{theorem}

-A similar result to Theorem \ref{Lebesgue222} about non-Lebesgue measurability of finite unions of Vitali sets, which is valid also for a finite union of Vitali selectors of $\mathbb{R}$, was proved by A.B.
+In particular, the set $U$ does not possess the Baire property in $\mathbb{R}$. \end{theorem} A similar result to Theorem \ref{Lebesgue222} about non-Lebesgue measurability of finite unions of Vitali selectors of $\mathbb{R}$ was proved by A.B.
 Kharazishvili.